-- device temperature rating of 0 to 70 °C, - application ambient temperature range near device is -40 °C to +85 °C, - initial test sample is 10 devices, - the mean fallout temperature of the 10 devices is 130 °C, - the standard deviation of the mean fallout temperature for the 10 devices is 6 °C, - the confidence level chosen for this application is 95 %, - the margin or "A" term in Equation 10 is chosen to be 4σ .

-(Test equipment error is not accounted for in this example)
+- device temperature rating of 0 °C to 70 °C, - application ambient temperature range near device is -40 °C to +85 °C, - initial test sample is 10 devices, - the mean fallout temperature of the 10 devices is 130 °C, - the standard deviation of the mean fallout temperature for the 10 devices is 6 °C, - the confidence level chosen for this application is 95 %, - the margin or "A" term in Equation (C.1) is chosen to be 4σ .
+(Test equipment error is not accounted for in this example.)

 Sample sizes for this option are determined on the basis of the observed type of statistical distribution of non-conformance temperatures, the parameters of the distribution, the desired temperature margin, and the desired statistical confidence in the results.
-All of this information should be included in the documentation for each instance of this activity.
-Figure C.2 illustrates the relationship between mean fallout temperature, $T{req-max}$ and a typical curve representing the device fallout probability at each temperature.
+All of this information is included in the documentation for each instance of this activity.
+Figure C.2 illustrates the relationship between mean fallout temperature, $T{\rm req-max}$ and a typical curve representing the device fallout probability at each temperature.

-Figure C.2 - Typical Fallout Distribution versus T{reg-max}
+Figure C.2 - Typical fallout distribution versus $T{\text{req-max}}$